18F/identity-secops-nessus/README.md

 # Nessus

 This repo contains the info needed to containerize Nessus.

+In order to actually fully check it out, you will need to enable [Git LFS](https://git-lfs.github.com/).

 ## Running